SimpleCodeByElmir/DevOps/Linux_System/README.md

 - Add screenshots with the output of all used commands to the report.

 ## Part 13.
 Installing and using the **ncdu** utility

-`-` You probably didn’t like much the format in which the du command outputs information.
-I understand you perfectly.
-So now we'll take a look at its improved version.

 **== Task ==**